 - 7.1.
-A provisional booking for a funeral may be made by email or letter to the Parish Clerk. - 7.2.
+A provisional booking for a funeral may be made by telephone to the Parish Clerk. - 7.2.
 The provisional booking should be followed up by the submission of a completed Notice of Interment to the Parish Clerk at least 48 working hours in advance of the intended date and time of the funeral.
-Confirmation of the provisional booking will follow receipt of the fully and correctly completed Notice of Interment. - 7.3.
+Receipt of the fully and correctly completed Notice of Interment will act as confirmation of the provisional booking. - 7.3.
 In respect of private graves, the deed of grant for the exclusive right of burial will be registered in the name of the applicant for the burial indicated on the notice of interment and signed by that person. - 7.4.
+The exact size of the coffin, casket or container must be given in writing to the Council as soon as possible after the provisional booking, together with any other pertinent information relating to its size and shape (e.g. locking bar handles, casket shape, wicker coffin etc).
+The Council will subsequently add a suitably amount to the given size in order to determine the dimensions of grave to be excavated.

-If the grave is purchased and is to be reopened for a further interment, the written permission of the registered grave owner must be given, except where the burial is that of the registered grave owner.
-A copy of the permission must be sent to the Parish clerk. - 7.5.
-It is the responsibility of the person making the funeral arrangements to ensure that any memorial on the grave is removed from it at least 48 working hours prior to the date and time of the funeral. - 7.6.
-The Certificate given by the Registrar of Births and Deaths or an order of the Coroner must be delivered to the Parish Clerk prior to the funeral.
-For the avoidance of doubt, this also applies where ashes are to be interred. - 7.7.
+- 7.5.
+As much information relating to the funeral as possible must be given to the Council in advance, especially if it is unusual, e.g. large number of mourners expected, motorbike cavalcade, jazz band, piper etc. - 7.6.
+If the grave is purchased and is to be reopened for a further interment, the written permission of the registered grave owner must be given, except where the burial is that of the registered grave owner. - 7.7.
+It is the responsibility of the person making the funeral arrangements to ensure that any memorial on the grave is removed from it at least 48 working hours prior to the date and time of the funeral. - 7.8.
+The Certificate given by the Registrar of Births and Deaths or an order of the Coroner must be delivered to the Parish Clerk prior to the funeral. - 7.9.
 The Council will determine the appropriate fees to be paid for the funeral, which must be paid fully in advance.